-This piece will help you determine the ability of a dog to control his jaw strength during any situation.
+This piece will help you determine the ability of a dog to control his jaw strength during situations.
 It does not matter if you are breaking up a fight, playing or have tripped over your dog and were nipped.
 A dog needs to learn how to control his jaws.
-This happens at puppyhood with littermates and the mother first and with the first humans in a dog’s life.
+Learning bite inhibition happens at puppyhood with littermates and the mother first and with the first humans in a dog’s life.
 The younger a dog is when he learns to control his jaws, the better.
 It becomes harder as a dog grows to teach good and more reliable bite inhibition.

 This scale goes for bites to humans and other animals when we look at severity.
 Now, if you have a dog that is aggressive towards other animals, he can still live a good life as simply your companion.
-Dogs do NOT need to be in the company of other dogs in order to live a full life.
+Dogs do NOT need to be in the company of other dogs in order to live a quality life.
 If your dog is animal aggressive, be realistic.
-Understand that places like dog parks and dog dense activities are not a good idea.
-If you are willing to accept and understand how to teach him good manners while walking (which does not mean he will nicely greet other dogs, it means that my goal is I can walk my dog on one side of the street, pass a dog on the other and my dog does not try to go after the other dog).
+Understand places like dog parks and dog dense activities are not good ideas.
+If you are willing to accept and understand how to teach him good manners while walking and how to ignore other controlled dogs AND if you are willing to work to avoid situations, your dog aggressive dog can go on walks in carefully chosen areas.

 Also muzzle training with dogs who are biters is important.
 All dogs should learn to wear a muzzle just in case… Please visit the Muzzle Up Project for more on muzzles.

-On to looking at bite levels and how I apply them in my business.
+On to looking at bite levels and how I apply them in my work.

 The following levels are pretty easy to work with if the owner is willing to do the work.
 If a dog is worked with in a meaningful way from the moment the behaviors are seen, these levels can be handled.
 I would rather a dog with 100 Level 1 or 2 bites to his name than one with a couple of level 3 and above.
 The dog with more lower level incidents is showing me he is willing and able to control his bite.
 This is a good thing.